melling/design_inspiration_2018/README.md

 Mini Projects for Learning Design

-Following this 365 day creativiy blog from [Yes I'm a Designer](http://www.yesimadesigner.com/365-days-of-creativity-daily-inspiration/)
+Following this 365 day creativiy blog from [Yes I'm a Designer](http://www.yesimadesigner.com/365-days-of-creativity-daily-inspiration/) to help me learn design and the tools.

-Will use other resources to help me learn.
+Will also use other resources to help me learn.

 ## Other Resources
 - [Udemy: Illustrator CC 2018 MasterClass](https://www.udemy.com/illustrator-cc-masterclass/learn/v4/overview)